clejae/europe_land_iacs_prep/README.md

 Where `XX` is the country code and `YYYY` is the year.

 ### Linux
-The Python environment suitable to execute the workflow can be created suing the `pythonEnv.sh` code.
+The Python environment suitable to execute the workflow can be created using the `./pythonEnv.sh` code.
+Alternatively, a Docker image suitable to execute the codes can be build from   `./Dockerfile/Dockerfile` of be pulled with the following command `docker pull kelewinska/europe_land_iacs_prep:latest`